 A.S.
 Swanski has found his audience.
 It’s been a long journey though with lots of hurdles and setbacks.
 He picked up his first musical instrument when he was 16 years old.
 He played bass in a series of bands that explored different musical styles without much success and gave away cassettes with lo-fi pop he recorded solo on a 4-track machine.
 His first release under the A.S.
 Swanski banner came in 1999 with the quirky electronics of the album Twist that sold exactly one copy.
 “The worst-selling record in history”, he laughs.

 In the years that followed he took a break from his own recordings, working with the music of others and helping the music-scene grow as a rock critic for Humo, Belgium’s leading weekly on music and media.
 After moving from Belgium to Sweden, he reactivated his musical alter ego with The Assassination EP (2011), full of disruptive arrangements, primitive grooves and political comments.

 Inspiration from becoming a father

-The follow-up Electro Noir (2012) featured vocals by Swanski and his wife, Russian singer La Gouzel, which added to the haunting sound that became his trademark.
+The follow-up Electro Noir (2012) featured vocals by Swanski and Russian singer La Gouzel, which added to the haunting sound that became his trademark.
 “A landscape of sounds with a near cinematic expression”, a Swedish blog wrote and hit the nail on the head.
 Electro Noir got raving reviews, received airplay on VPRO Radio (The Netherlands) and various smaller college stations, and laid the groundwork for Swanski’s ever-growing fanbase.

-The album was followed only six months later by Zafari.
-Drawing from his own personal and extensive life-experience, Zafari was dedicated to youthful rebellion; its moods range from sinister to sentimental and from melancholic to mysterious.
+The album was followed only six months later by Zafari, dedicated to youthful rebellion; its moods range from sinister to sentimental and from melancholic to mysterious.
 Probably the most “difficult” Swanski album to date, yet musically more consistent as well as his personal favourite.

 New Swanski music